naaice-greenhpc/naa-communication-library/docs/source/api/swnaa.rst

 This page documents the methods of a software-based NAA, which implements the server-side counterpart to clients invoking RPCs via the low-level or middleware API.
 In the NAAICE project, NAAs were realized using FPGAs, resulting in long development cycles.
 To facilitate testing and rapid prototyping, a software implementation was developed that replicates the FPGA-based NAA behavior.

 The server now also supports multiple connections, which have been implemented using a master-worker concept.
-The master thread expects connections via a shared event channel and, once the connection has been successfully established, passes them on to the corresponding worker threads.
+The master thread expects connections via a shared event channel and, once the connection has been successfully established, passes them on to the corresponding worker threads (see Figure :numref:`fig-multi-kernel-swnaa`).
 Currently, the maximum number of parallel connections is set to the number of available cores.

+..  figure:: ../_static/multi_kernel_swnaa.png
+    :name: fig-multi-kernel-swnaa

 As on the client side, the software NAA transitions through various states that differ slightly from the client.
 In error-free operation, the following states are traversed: